mboljar/mb-ee-addon-fb-api/readme.md

 ### since="yyyy-mm-dd" (optional), until="yyyy-mm-dd" (optional)
 Facebook Page only.
 Does not work for Instagram.

 To narrow down the query to a specific timeframe.
 These parameters can be used standalone as well as combined.
-Standard date/time formatting can be applied to date and time variables.

 ```
 {exp:fb_graph_api:get node_id="[YOUR NODE ID]" edge="events" fields="id, name, start_time, end_time, description" since="2020-12-01" until="2020-12-31"}
+{data}
 	{id}
 	{name}
 	{start_time}
 	{end_time}
 	{description}
+{/data}
 {/exp:fb_graph_api:get}
 ```

 Displaying events in December 2020.

+Use standard formatting for date and time variables e.g. `{start_time format="%d-%m-%Y %H:%i"}`.